-SFR stands for “single family residence” which is a label assigned to standalone or single-family rental properties.
-SFRs are also commonly referred to as “single-family rentals” and an estimated 1 in 5 Americans rents a single family home.
+SFR stands for “single-family rental” which is a label assigned to standalone rental properties.
+SFRs are sometimes known as single-family residential properties, and an estimated 1 in 5 Americans rents a single family home.

 The incubation of the SFR market as an asset class can be traced to the housing crisis of 2008.

 Between 2006 and 2016, according to a report from the Terner Center at the University of California at Berkeley, more than 3.8 million additional households became renters of single family homes.

-SFR rentals are now the fastest-growing segment of the housing market, with many leaving urban centers for larger homes in the suburbs as the pandemic put a premium on more space.
+SFR properties are now the fastest-growing segment of the housing market, with many leaving urban centers for larger homes in the suburbs as the Covid-19 pandemic put a premium on more space.
 The shift to remote work appears to be sticky, as few workers are returning to the five-day commute.

-In some markets, institutional investors who have shifted assets to the housing market are now competing with families looking to buy a home.
+In the last five years or so, institutional investors have shifted assets to the SFR market and in some places are now competing with families looking to buy a home.

-Still, institutional investors only represent about three percent of the SFR rental market, so there are plenty of opportunities for the small investors to get into the game.
+Still, institutional investors only represent about three percent of the SFR market, so there are plenty of opportunities for the small investors to get into the game.

-Doug Brien, the CEO of Mynd, calls SFR rentals the greatest vehicle for creating generational wealth in this country and has built a company that can guide an investor on each phase of the property management journey.
+Doug Brien, the CEO of Mynd, calls SFR rentals the greatest vehicle for creating intergenerational wealth in this country.
+Mynd is designed to guide an investor on each phase of the property investment and management journey.